wassimbj/wassimbj.github.io/_blogs/how-to-deploy-your-backend-to-the-cloud-with-dokku.md

 ```
 As mentioned, once your DNS records are configured, your app should be accessible at **myapi.mydomain.com**.

+> [!TIP]
+> You can see the port mappings for your app with `dokku ports:report myapp`.

 > [!IMPORTANT]
 > A common pitfall that might waste hours is the port mapping.
 By default, Dokku maps the HTTP port 80 to port 5000 inside your container.
-If your app runs on a different port like 3000 or 9999, you need to manually set the port with `dokku ports:add http:80:MY_APP_PORT`.
+If your app runs on a different port like 3000 or 9999, you need to manually set the port with `dokku ports:set myapp http:80:MY_APP_PORT`.

 ## Database and Plugins
 Now we need a database for storing pastebins.
 Dokku supports plugins for various services like PostgreSQL, MySQL, Mongo, ect...
 You can find all available plugins [here](https://dokku.com/docs/community/plugins/).